 Lenses are plastic & break

-The new Venom Frameless provides divers a high-quality optics, and style.
+The new Venom Frameless dive mask provides divers a high-quality optics, and style.
 This new mask complements the popular Atomic Aquatics Venom mask and incorporates the signature ‘Wicked’ styling recognizable on SV series snorkels and Bladefin fins.
 The Venom Frameless expands the current Atomic Aquatics mask line that includes Venom, Frameless 2, and SubFrame models, giving divers more options to fit different face sizes and shapes.

 The mask is available in Gray/Black and Red/Black colors.
 The Venom Frameless mask skirt and face seal is uniquely designed to incorporate two different silicone materials.
 Exclusive ‘Gummi Bear UltraSoft’ silicone creates an incredibly soft and comfortable face seal.
 A second, more rigid silicone skirt material keeps the mask firmly positioned in even the most turbulent conditions.